Volunteer Allocation Team

 - Attend VAT pre-meeting and read agency materials to prepare for the process.

-- Learn about the agency, its clients, its mission and programs.
+- Learn about the agency, its clients, its mission, and its programs.
 Discover the impact the agency has on the client and community.

 - Attend and actively participate in agency site visits in order to understand the perspective of agency volunteers and staff.